LeastAuthority/leastauthority.com/content/static/internal_docs/issues/issue_2.rst

 fix
 ===

-We wrote and deployed a patch which detects this condition and handles it.
-With the patch, the Tahoe-LAFS storage server sends a series of requests, each of which yields another 1000-object-name part of the complete list, and collects all of the results.
+We wrote and deployed a patch which avoids this problem by listing only those objects related to the needed file (of which there are always less than 1000).

 We also opened `a ticket`_ on the Tahoe-LAFS trac to inform other Tahoe-LAFS developers and users about the issue and the patch to fix it.